 Why Mobile-Friendliness Is Essential to Students at India’s Rajasthan University

-You probably didn’t see this in the news in the US, but it’s a story that contains lessons for anyone who uses form software to design online forms.
+You probably didn’t see this in the news in the US, but it’s a story that contains lessons for anyone who uses forms workflow software to design and create online forms.
 At the end of November 2017, students at Rajasthan University in Jaipur faced significant problems submitting online examination forms.

 In fact, the university had to extend deadlines twice, with little effect.
 The problem was that the university’s website was not mobile-friendly.
 Therefore, students who relied on their smartphones to submit exam forms had to line up at cyber cafes in order to finish out the semester.

 It starkly highlights the fact that mobile-friendliness isn’t just something that is nice to have: it is a necessity in today’s world of business and education.